-Hannah Holman, principal cellist with the Quad City Symphony, got an early Christmas present this month – the keys to the historic Deanery at Trinity Episcopal Cathedral, Davenport.
+Hannah Holman, principal cellist with the 73 Symphony, got an early Christmas present this month – the keys to the historic Deanery at Trinity Episcopal Cathedral, 71.
 She’s had a longtime dream to start a new music school, which she did online in

-September, and she is Executive Artistic Director of the Quad City Music Academy.
+September, and she is Executive Artistic Director of the 73 Music Academy.
 Following months of negotiations between the Trinity Episcopal Cathedral’s Vestry and her academy’s Board of Directors, Holman now has a 15-year lease on the 90-year-old building and the QCMA will rename it The Deanery School of Music.

 Silvis Public Library unveils its new remodeling!

 Eleven cultural organizations and three artists in the Quad-Cities were among those to receive a share of $7 million in new grants announced Tuesday by the Iowa Department of Cultural Affairs.
 A total of 267 cultural organizations and 152 artists serving 118 Iowa communities will get funding, made possible by the Coronavirus, Aid, Relief and Economic Security (CARES) Act, on Dec.
 2.